Skip to main content

 Surgery for Gallbladder Cancer

-Potentially curative surgery (or resectable) is done when imaging tests or the results of earlier surgeries show there is a good chance that the surgeon can remove all of the cancer can be removed.
+Potentially curative surgery is done when imaging tests or the results of earlier surgeries show there is a good chance that the surgeon can remove all of the cancer.
+Only a small percentage of gallbladder cancers are resectable when they are first found.

 If potentially curative surgery is being considered, you may want to get a second opinion or even be referred to a large cancer center.
 Nearly all doctors agree that surgery offers the only realistic chance for curing people with gallbladder cancer.
 But there are differences of opinion about how advanced a gallbladder cancer can be and still be treatable with surgery.
 The surgery needed for gallbladder cancer is often complex and requires an experienced surgeon.
 These operations are most often done at major cancer centers.